 One day, Hinata Muto and Teru Mikami, two of the most popular boys in school, talk to her while she’s taking care of a sunflower that she planted.
 After sharing the news on her blog, her two readers leave comments to encourage her to try to be more outgoing.

-During the volume, Hinata reveals to Hikage that her likes her, and starts hanging around her.
+During the volume, Hinata reveals to Hikage that he likes her, and starts hanging around her.
 The other girls at school notice her because of this, and they start giving her a hard time and bullying her because they’re jealous.
-They threaten her to stay away from Hinata, and she tries to; however, Hinata ends up forcing the issue.
+They threaten her to stay away from Hinata, and she tries to.
+However, Hinata ends up forcing the issue.
 They are seen by the female classmate who’s been bullying Hikage the most, and this classmate tries to make Hikage apologize to the class.
 But she finds strength from comments left by her two blog readers and stands up to the girl that’s bullying her.
 Most of the other girls back down, but the main bully doesn’t.
 When the bully goes to slap Hikage’s face, Hinata jumps in and takes the blow instead.
 Teru also enters the classroom and comes to Hikage’s defense.

 When Hikage talks to Hinata about her two blog readers that comment on her blogs, he reacts when he hears one of the names.
 When Hikage says she wants to make something to send to them, Hinata tries to discourage her.
 Around the same time, one of her readers posts that they’re not going to be commenting on her blog anymore…